parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/tutorial/chapter_3.md

 fields from storage in [Chapter 2](/smart_contract_sdk/tutorial/chapter_2/).
 In this chapter, we will put together all the knowledge and implement the bank smart contract that simulates banking operations with data stored in ParallelChain Mainnet.

-Before diving into the writing of a smart contract, let's define the data struct `BankAccount` which will be stored into the storage.
+Before diving into the writing of a smart contract, let's define the data struct `BankAccount` which will be stored in the storage.

 `bank_account.rs` defined the struct `BankAccount` which consists of four fields, `first_name`, `last_name`, `account_id`, and `amount`.